lebr0nli/GEP/README.md

 If you have some user-defined function that has `dont-repeat` property, add your command into the set manually, too.

 > **Note**
-> The set of those commands are in `geprc.py` and the variable name for it is `DONT_REPEAT`.
+> The set of those user-defined commands are in `geprc.py` and the variable name for it is `DONT_REPEAT`.
 >
-> If you found some commands which should or shouldn't be added in that list, let me know on the issue page, thanks!
+> If you found some builtin commands which should or shouldn't be added by default, let me know on the issue page, thanks!

 ## Special thank